-Most desktop vapes take their time warming up, and the Volcano is no different.
+Most desktop vapes take their time warming up, and the Volcano Classic is no different.
 It takes from 3:30 (350° F) to six minutes (446° F) depending on the temperature you select.
+The Hybrid, however, is ready within two minutes, or about the time it takes to prep the herbs.
 Once up to temperature, it’s a racehorse, filling bags in around 30 seconds with ease.
-The Volcano Digit has a 30 minute auto-shutoff timer, while the Volcano Classic can stay on for extended periods.
-If you want your Volcano always at the ready, we recommend the Classic version.
+The Volcano Hybrid has an auto-shutoff timer adjustable from five minutes to six hours, while the Volcano Classic has no timer.
+If you want your Volcano on 24/7, the Classic version has the advantage.

 Simple and easy to use

-Whether it’s the Classic or Digit, the Volcano is simple and easy to use.
-There are power and fan buttons (the Classic uses switches), and a heat indicator light.
-The Classic uses a knob to set the temperature, and the Digit has an LCD readout with specific temperature settings.
+Whether it’s the Classic or Hybrid, the Volcano is simple and easy to use.
+There are HEAT and AIR buttons (the Classic uses switches), and a heat indicator light.
+The Classic uses a knob to set the temperature, and the Hybrid has an LCD readout with specific temperature settings.
 The closed system takes almost all of the human error out of the equation so you can’t burn your herbs.

 The bag and valve system couldn’t be easier.
 The oven sits right on top of the volcano, with a tube that clicks into the mouthpiece, so the bag fills facing straight up.
 When it’s filled, just press your lips to the mouthpiece, breathe without any effort, and pass it around.
 It’s natural to fill up a bag all the way, but you can fill as little as you want for smaller sessions.
 Best of all, even though the Volcano has to stay plugged in, you can take your bag and walk away instead of being tied to the wall.